 Lake Worth Beach is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 43,201 people and 37 constituent neighborhoods, Lake Worth Beach is the 83rd largest community in Florida.

-One of the nice things about Lake Worth Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Lake Worth Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Lake Worth Beach citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.10% of adults 25 and older in Lake Worth Beach have a college degree.
+The education level of Lake Worth Beach citizens is a little higher than the average for US cities and towns: 22.66% of adults in Lake Worth Beach have at least a bachelor's degree.

 The most common language spoken in Lake Worth Beach is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and French Creole.